MCSitar/colab_zirc_dims/README.md

 - module **zirc_dims_GUI** is sort of a horror-show of code, but a functional one.
 I won't touch this until other modules are in great condition and/or I have a lot of free time.

 ## Additional Notes
 - Training and large-n zircon measurment datasets for this project were provided Ryan Leary (New Mexico Tech).
-Also, motivation; see his [recent work](https://doi.org/10.1029/2019JB019226) detailing the utility of augmenting LA-ICP-MS data with grain size data for more information.
+Also, motivation; see his [recent work](https://doi.org/10.1029/2019JB019226) on the utility of augmenting LA-ICP-MS data with grain size data for more information.
 - Some additional training data is from the [UCSB Petrochronology Center](https://www.petrochronology.com/).
 - Although models were trained on (and tests have only been performed on) detrital zircon mosaic images, I think that this method could probably be applied to LA-ICP-MS mosaics/samples of other minerals (e.g., monazite).
 - I do plan to write this project up into some sort of publication (journal article, conference paper, conference poster, vanity license plate, etc).
 At that point, I will post citation info here.
 If you submit a publication utilizing this code in the meantime, please reach out to me.